zzhang82/web422/notes/angular-services-intro.md

 A service can be used by *any component*.
 There are typically about four coding tasks to be done in the component class, and then another in its HTML template.
 The four tasks are:

-Import statement: As you would expect, we must `import` the service, to be able to use its members.
+* **Import statement**: As you would expect, we must `import` the service, to be able to use its members.

-Constructor parameter: We "inject" the service into the constructor, as a parameter.
+* **Constructor parameter**: We "inject" the service into the constructor, as a parameter.
 More about this in the next section.

-Property to hold the data: The main goal of our getting-started work is to work with data.
+* **Property to hold the data**: The main goal of our getting-started work is to work with data.
 Therefore, a component will need one or more properties to hold the results of a call to a web service resource.

-Get the data: In our examples, we will fetch the data when the component is loaded/initialized.
+* **Get the data**: In our examples, we will fetch the data when the component is loaded/initialized.
 Later (but soon), we'll learn how to fetch data as the result of user interaction.

 Incidentally, the HTML template coding task will require us to add/edit elements to display/render the data that was fetched.